hitchdev/hitchkey/docs/index.md

 ## Why?

 This project grew out of a bash script that I kept creating repeatedly called "dev.sh" that I used to run various development environment tasks.
-Over time I grew sophisticated tasks that needed python and eventually I also started needing a cornucopia of packages installed in a python virtualenv.
+Over time it grew more sophisticated build and test tasks that needed python and eventually I also started needing a cornucopia of packages installed in a python virtualenv.